Full-time

 - Bachelor’s degree or higher in Civil Engineering (Water Resources emphasis) or other related engineering degree.

-- Professional Engineer in CA.
+- Professional Civil Engineering License in California.

 - Excellent interpersonal skills, work ethic, and ability to effectively communicate and collaborate with others.